How To Take Probiotics

 - those with arthritis

-It’s worth talking to your pharmacist, doctor or dietitian to see if probiotics are right for your specific needs.
+It’s worth talking to your pharmacist, doctor or dietitian to see if probiotic supplementation is right for your specific needs.

 Are probiotics safe?

-Since we’re talking about ingesting bacteria, safety is an important part of the standards for manufacturing probiotics.
-In fact, in the over 20-year history of making Bio-K+ probiotics, they’ve had an outstanding record of safety.
+Since we’re talking about ingesting good bacteria, safety is an important part of the standards for manufacturing different forms of probiotic supplementation.
+In fact, in the over 20-year history of making Bio-K+ probiotic supplements, they’ve had an outstanding record of safety.

 Probiotics generally are considered safe across the lifespan, from early childhood through to our elder years, including pregnancy.
 The only significant contraindication of using probiotics is immunosuppression, such as those with organ transplants, or the critically ill4.

 Probiotics are given in seemingly large doses – and you might have wondered if you can take too many.
-Because probiotics stay in the gut, there isn’t really a danger in taking too many probiotics as there might be with some vitamins or minerals.
+Because probiotics stay in the gut for only a few days, there isn’t really a danger in taking too many probiotics as there might be with some vitamins or minerals.

 When is the best time to take probiotics?